gvwilson/thirdbit/src/fiction/iffy/index.md

 The blast that had torn open the front wall of the Marines' headquarters had replaced all that with the acrid afterburn of explosives.
-The ragged opening where the wall had been let in a cold salt-and-jellyfish breeze from the harbor.
+The ragged opening where the wall had been let in a cold breeze from the harbor that smelled of salt and rotting jellyfish.

 "Wait here,"
 the Marine guiding them said.